Chart Color Schemes

 Health performance in Horsley Park is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Horsley Park faces significant health challenges, with common health conditions being somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is exceptionally high at approximately 60% of the total population (1,061 people), compared to 47.7% across Greater Sydney.
+Horsley Park faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
+The rate of private health cover is exceptionally high at approximately 60% of the total population (1,056 people), compared to 47.9% across Greater Sydney.

-The most common medical conditions in the area are arthritis and diabetes, impacting 10.0% and 6.8% of residents respectively.
-A total of 69.8% of residents declared themselves completely clear of medical ailments, compared to 75.6% across Greater Sydney.
-As of 2021, the area has 23.2% of residents aged 65 and over (410 people), which is higher than the 19.0% in Greater Sydney.
+The most common medical conditions in the area are arthritis and diabetes, impacting 10.0 and 6.8% of residents respectively.
+Meanwhile, 69.8% of residents declare themselves completely clear of medical ailments, compared to 75.6% across Greater Sydney.
+As of 2021, 23.1% of residents are aged 65 and over (406 people), which is higher than the 19.0% in Greater Sydney.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health